 - ribs may have a beaded appearance

-- there may be presence of polyhydramnios 8
+- there may be the presence of polyhydramnios 8

 While showing most of the plain film features, CT may also better demonstrate:

-- can be used to assess extent of basilar invagination
+- can be used to assess the extent of basilar invagination

 Treatment and prognosis

-Prognosis is very variable dependent on type ranging from being uniformly lethal from type II to a slight reduction in life expectancy for type I.
+Prognosis is very variable depending on type ranging from being uniformly lethal from type II to a slight reduction in life expectancy for type I.

 Management options for non-lethal types include: